kontent-ai-presales-engineering/personalization_AB_Demo/TECHNICAL_OVERVIEW.md

   - A/B testing with LaunchDarkly (already integrated)

 **Q: How do we add booking functionality?**
-- **A:** When K2 PMS API is ready, replace mock availability API with real booking calls.
+- **A:** When K2 PMS API is ready, replace `generatePMSAvailability()` function with real API call.
+Can use React Query for async fetching.
 Add booking form component.
-Follow same serverless function pattern.
+Component structure stays the same - just swap the data source.

 ---